 (a) Statutory Auditor:

-Further the Report given by M/s.
-S R B C & Co LLP Chartered Accountants on thefinancial statements along with the notes to the financial statements of the Company forthe financial year 2018-2019 is forming part of the Annual Report.
+The Report given by M/s.
+S R B C & Co LLP Chartered Accountants onthe financial statements along with the notes to the financial statements of the Companyfor the financial year 2019-2020 is forming part of the Annual Report.
 There has been noqualification reservation or adverse remark or disclaimer in their Report.
 During theyear under review the Auditors had not reported any matter under Section 143(12) of theAct therefore no detail is required to be disclosed under Section 134(3)(ca) of theCompanies Act.